 The signed declaration that the comments logbook has been received by muhtar of village has been provided to VVB.
 Stakeholders state there are no complaints.
 The location of book is easily accessible by all villagers.
+Safeguards have been interviewed with stakeholders and they are discussed in various sections of this report.

 Reporting of Findings via the Validation Protocol